ash/raku-course/running-programs/index.md

 # Running Programs

-In [the previous section](../hello-world), we created a simple program, but did not run it yet.
+In [one of the previous section](../hello-world), we created a simple program, but did not run it yet.
 There are four main ways of running the program: using an installed command-line tool, using a REPL shell, running a program directly from an [IDE](../editors-and-ides) or using an online service such as [glot.io](https://glot.io/new/perl6).

 ## Running from command line